 Whether you’re shooting for a contemporary, casual, farmhouse, coastal, or bohemian look, this jute rug fits the bill and is both reversible and borderless.
 Each rug is made in traditional woven or flatweave patterns and are seemingly handmade (which makes them a bit more durable than power-loomed rugs).

 My jute rug has held up extremely well to high traffic and the daily antics of my exuberant dog, who loves the chunky texture.
 This rug’s natural variegated color is also quite forgiving if spills and other accidents occur.
-If you’re looking for a flatter weave rug, consider this jute rug in a traditional woven pattern (View on Amazon) or this basket weave pattern (View on Amazon) with fabric edging.
+If you’re looking for a flatter weave rug, consider this jute rug in a traditional woven pattern (View Price on Amazon) or this basket weave pattern (View Price on Amazon) with fabric edging.

 One top tip after a couple of years of owning this jute rug: use a rug pad and vacuum the rug before you lay it down and regularly thereafter.
 As this rug is made with natural fibers, there’s quite a bit of residual dust and dirt, so roll it up and vacuum underneath and consider taking it outside for a good beating if you can.

-Savvy Rest Verona Couch
+Savvy Rest Verona Sofa

 My goodness is it ever hard to find a genuinely non-toxic, eco-friendly couch!
 I spent hours (sitting on my couch) trawling through product data sheets and descriptions, wading through greenwashing, hoping for the best and then having my hopes dashed at the mention of foam and polyester.